-- The student will receive a letter from the SoMSS Graduate program explaining the reasons for the dismissal.
-The student will have 5 calendar days from the date of the letter to appeal the decision.
-If the student decides to appeal, the SoMSS graduate committee will review the case and will make the necessary recommendation.
-The Graduate Associate Director, on behalf of the graduate committee, will provide a written explanation of the outcome. - If the outcome is favorable, the student will have to meet all the outlined requirements at the end of the specified period.
-The student will be required to sign an agreement acknowledging the recommendations and the consequences if the agreements are not met. - If the graduate committee recommends that the appeal is not granted in favor of the student, the Graduate Associate Director, on behalf of the graduate committee, will recommend to the Dean of Academic Affairs that the student be dismissed from the SoMSS Graduate program.
+• The student will receive a letter from the SoMSS graduate program explaining the reasons for the dismissal.
+The student will have five calendar days from the date of the letter to appeal the decision.
+If the student decides to appeal, the SoMSS Graduate Committee will review the case and will make the necessary recommendation.
+The SoMSS Associate Director for Graduate Programs, on behalf of the Graduate Committee, will provide a written explanation of the outcome.

-- The student will then have the opportunity to appeal to the The College's Standards Committee, which reviews the student's case and makes the final ruling to the Associate Dean and the SoMSS Graduate Associate Director. - If the appeal is not granted in favor of the student, the Dean of Academic and Student Affairs will recommend to the Graduate College that the student be dismissed from the SoMSS Graduate program.
+- If the outcome is favorable, the student will have to meet all the outlined requirements at the end of the specified period.
+The student will be required to sign an agreement acknowledging the recommendations and the consequences if the agreements are not met. - If the Graduate Committee recommends that the appeal is not granted in favor of the student, the Associate Director for Graduate Programs, on behalf of the Graduate Committee, will recommend to the Dean of Academic Affairs that the student be dismissed from the SoMSS graduate program. - The student will then have the opportunity to appeal to the The College's Standards Committee, which reviews the student's case and makes the final ruling to the Associate Dean and the SoMSS Associate Director for Graduate Programs. - If the appeal is not granted in favor of the student, the Dean of Academic and Student Affairs will recommend to the Graduate College that the student be dismissed from the SoMSS graduate program.

-6.9 Filing for graduation
+7.9 Filing for graduation